GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Related Work

-Bircher et al.~\cite{bircher2018receding} presented a receding horizon planner for both the exploration problem as well as the inspection problem.
-The two algorithms are similar and use a Rapidly-Exploring Random Tree to generate a set of candidate paths in the known, free space of the environment.
-Then, they algorithm selects a path based on a criterion that values how much information a path gains about the environment.
+Bircher et al.~\cite{bircher2018receding} presented a receding horizon planner for exploration and inspection.
+Both algorithms use a Rapidly-Exploring Random Tree to generate a set of candidate paths in the known, free space of the environment.
+Then the algorithm selects a path based on a criterion that values how much information a path gains about the environment.
 The planner uses a receding horizon algorithm repeatedly invoked with new information.
-We follow a similar approach; however, for the work by Bircher et al., the algorithm knows the inspection surface a priori \revone{where in our work the only requirement is the UAV sees a portion of the bridge at the start of inspection}.
-The environment is not necessarily known; they test for both known and unknown.
+We follow a similar approach; however, their algorithm knows the inspection surface a priori, \revone{while our work only requires the UAV to see a portion of the bridge at the start of inspection}.
+The environment is not known for their exploration algorithm but it is known for their inspection algorithm.
 GATSBI has no prior knowledge about the environment and \revone{minimal knowledge of the} target inspection surface.
+Furthermore, we cluster potential viewpoints using GTSP which leads to further efficiency.

-Song et al.~\cite{song2020online} recently proposed an online algorithm which consists of a high-level coverage planner and a low-level inspection planner.
+Song et al.~\cite{song2020online} recently proposed an online algorithm that consists of a high-level coverage planner and a low-level inspection planner.
 The low-level planner takes into account the viewpoint constraints and chooses a local path that gains additional information about the structure under inspection.
-Our work differentiates by guaranteeing a quality of inspection, not requiring a bounding box around the target infrastructure, and segmenting the infrastructure of interest from the environment which guarantees inspection of only the target infrastructure.
+Our work differentiates by guaranteeing the quality of inspection, not requiring a bounding box around the target infrastructure, and segmenting the infrastructure of interest from the environment which guarantees inspection of only the target infrastructure.

+In summary, we make the following contributions: \begin{itemize} \item Present a receding horizon algorithm, GATSBI, that plans paths to efficiently inspect bridges when no prior information about them is present; \item Demonstrate that GATSBI outperforms a baseline frontier-based exploration 15x at bridge surface inspection and 17x at crack detection through numerous simulations in AirSim using 3D models of bridges; \item Validate the practical feasibility with experiments on a mock bridge and a simplified version of GATSBI; \item Provide ROS packages that integrate MoveIt with AirSim for simulations and DJI's SDK for real-world experiments.\footnote{\url{https://github.com/raaslab/GATSBI}} \end{itemize}